Rose Mofford: Governor of Arizona

 Governor Evan Mecham was impeached on February 8, 1988.
 Per the Arizona Constitution, his powers were suspended and Mofford became acting governor.
 While most observers complimented her on the job she performed, Mecham objected to Mofford replacing the one state department head that he had appointed.
 Mecham was convicted on two of four articles in the impeachment trial and removed from office on April 4, 1988.
 Mofford was sworn in as Governor for the balance of Mecham's term, despite the fact that Article V, Section 2, of the Arizona Constitution, then provided that all state office holders must be male persons.
-In an election held on November 8, 1988, Arizona voters adopted Proposition 103, eliminating the gender-specific qualification for office.
+(Apparently this provision had been ignored for many years; Ana Frohmiller had been elected state auditor 12 times from 1926 through 1948.)
+In the November 8, 1988 election, Arizona voters adopted Proposition 103, eliminating the gender-specific qualification for office.

 Mofford was thought to have had a rocky transition to the governorship at first, as she faced a collapse of the real-estate market and a high deficit left over from the previous administration.

-Mofford's primary goal as governor was to return stability to Arizona.
+Her primary goal as governor was to return stability to Arizona.
 She was called "the healing governor", and some thought it was her duty as governor to repair the state.
 Mofford also received this nickname due to her ability to ease racial division in Arizona, which some considered a problem under Mecham.
 Her efforts were widely held as providing a calming effect following the tumultuous impeachment and recall proceedings of her predecessor.
 State Senate Democratic leader Alfredo Gutierrez said of her actions, "What she did was reinvest the system with dignity and honor."
 During her time in office, Mofford was one of only three female governors in the country.